atextor/witchcraft/README.markdown

 Introduction
 ------------

-Witchcraft is a sidescroller that was developed by Andreas Textor and Ralph Erdt during the Programming

 Witchcraft is a side scroller that was written by Ralph Erdt and Andreas Textor for the Programming 3 course at the University of Applied Sciences Wiesbaden during the winter semester 06/07.
 The player controls a witch on her flying broom and can use spells